Vestibular Rehabilitation for Vertigo

-Vertigo is the sensation of feeling unbalanced or dizzy, often including room spinning, loss of balance, or nausea.
-Episodes may last from a few minutes to hours, or even days.
+Vertigo is the sensation of feeling unbalanced or dizzy, which may include room spinning, loss of balance, or nausea.
+Episodes may last from a few minutes to hours or even days.
 Many people experience dizziness or vertigo every day.
 While there are many different types of vertigo, one of the most common is BPPV (Benign Paroxysmal Positional Vertigo).
-The diagnosis of BPPV has increased in recent years, as awareness and knowledge of this condition has grown.
+The diagnosis of BPPV has increased in recent years, as awareness and knowledge of this condition have grown.

 Episodes of vertigo often lead to loss of balance and falls.
-The balance system is composed of the inner ear, vision, and proprioception from your joints and muscles.
-If one of these 3 systems is compromised you will be more at risk for falling.
-If you’ve been suffering from vertigo or dizziness for a long time, or experiencing a sudden onset of vertigo, come see us at Premier Therapy for Vestibular Rehab.
-We can help get you back to living your normal, dizzy free, life.
+Vision, inner ear, and joint proprioception contribute to your balance system.
+Compromising any of these 3 systems places you at risk of falling.
+If you’ve been suffering from vertigo or dizziness for a long time or experiencing a sudden onset of vertigo, come see us at Premier Therapy for Vestibular Rehab.
+We can help get you back to living your normal, dizzy-free, life.

 Premier Physical Therapy is local and family-owned by a practicing physical therapist.
 We pride ourselves on our small town, Omaha values.
 As one of the leading physical therapy clinics in Omaha, NE, we stress consistent one-on-one patient care with the same physical therapist at every session.
 We also know that taking the time to get the right care can be a struggle, that’s why we offer extended hours of 7:00 a.m. to 7:00 p.m.
 Monday through Friday.

 If you have any questions at all, or if you’d like to schedule an assessment with a physical therapist in Omaha, NE, contact us to learn more.